AminTaheri23/DeepLearnig-Notes-AndrewNg-Course/Deep Learning Specialization Courses 3,4,5.md

 #### Learning word embeddings

-we learn complex algorithms and then we learn more simpler ones.

 we use embedding vectors instead of the tokens and try to predict the next word (language Model). a language that gets only the `n` numbers of previous words.

 context = `n` words (before target word or before and after)